A Rising Undercurrent of Fear

 Our Message to Both Sides

-The narratives that define us are not accidental—they are crafted, repeated, and reinforced until they feel like truth.
+The narratives that define us are not accidental.
+They are crafted, repeated, and reinforced until they feel like truth.
 But history tells us they can be challenged, reshaped, and dismantled.
 In my next post, I will turn to Uncle Tom’s Cabin, not as a sentimental relic of the abolitionist era, but as a blueprint for how stories have been used to control the image of Black Americans.
 Understanding those patterns is key, because until we name and confront the lies of the past, we will keep living under their shadow in the present.

 Jacqueline Session Ausby